Call for a FREE Evaluation

 phone icon 502-222-2222Call

-If you or someone you love was struck by a car, you may be dealing with a long list of medical bills, lost wages, or even mourning the passing of a loved one.
-Unfortunately, the insurance company that should compensate you for these losses is not on your side.
+If you or someone you love was struck by a car, you may be dealing with a long list of medical bills, lost wages, and disruptions to daily life—or mourning the passing of a loved one.

 You deserve experienced, compassionate, and effective legal representation.
 LTC Karl Truman and his team of personal injury attorneys have been fighting for injury victims in Kentucky and Indiana and holding the insurance companies accountable for more than 30 years.
 Call (502) 222-2222 for a free case evaluation in Louisville, Kentucky, or contact our office in Jeffersonville, Indiana, at (812) 282-8500 today.